xpensia/node-findit/README.markdown

 If `basedir` is actually a non-directory regular file, findit emits a single "file" event for it then emits "end".

+Findit uses `fs.stat()` so symlinks are traversed automatically.
+Findit won't traverse an inode that it has seen before so directories can have symlink cycles and findit won't blow up.

 Returns an EventEmitter.
 See "events".

 findSync(basedir)